Alawode/chess/README.md

 ## Introduction

   I built a functioning chess game using Java and JavaFx.
-This chess game has all the functionalies of a usual check game, all pieces are restricted to their permitted moves.
+This chess game has all the functionalies of a usual chess game, all pieces are restricted to their permitted moves.
 All the taken pieces appear on the left or rught hand side depending on the color of te piece.